Zanskar; a new cycle touring and trekking mecca?

 Barely connected Zanskar

 Reaching Zanskar takes time and is a rough journey.
-Currently Zanskar is two days drive from either Leh or Srinagar, a day on the main road to Kargil and then a rough day's driving on an unsealed road via the stunning Rangdum-Pensi La, but with only one way in and out, no loop or through road.
-This lack of quick access or through access has prevented, some say protected, Zanskar from becoming a real adventure tourism destination, although for locals does allow fresh veg trucks and supplies in for four to five months of the year and Delhi 4WD tourers.
+Currently (2018) Zanskar is two days drive from either Leh or Srinagar, which breaks down to a day on the main road to Kargil and then a rough day's driving on an unsealed road via the stunning Rangdum-Pensi La.
+Additionally, there is only one way in and out, no loop or through road.
+This lack of quick access or through access has prevented, some say protected, Zanskar from becoming a real adventure tourism destination, although for locals does allow fresh veg trucks and supplies in for four to five months of the year from Srinagar and Delhi 4WD tourers.

 Undoubtedly a small (STOL) airport Lukla-style, if built 20 years ago, would have helped the region thrive on foreign tourism however India is not timely with infrastructure.